310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 I don’t even have a clue where to start!
 I bet it would just go to waste even if I did try!

 Look at this!
-This is the toy figurine of the very first hero I admired!
+This is the toy figure of the very first hero I admired!

 I'd carry him with me all the time, just like a charm!
 Knowing a hero was here, right by my side, gave me peace of mind!